Skip to main content

 What is a costs agreement?

 Under the Legal Profession Act 2007 (Qld) s 309, lawyers must provide a costs agreement for matters expected to exceed $3,000 + GST.
-It sets out the basis of fees, an estimate of total legal costs, and your rights.
-If your lawyer does not provide one, you have grounds to dispute their bill.
+It sets out the basis of fees, an estimate of total legal costs and your rights.
+Any reputable firm provides one as a matter of course.

-Consider fixed-fee arrangements, outsourced GC models, or scoping a smaller initial engagement.
-Also check if your business insurance includes legal expenses cover.
+Scope a smaller initial engagement focused on the highest-risk issue, or use a fixed fee so the cost is known upfront.
+Also check whether your business insurance includes legal expenses cover.
 Some insurers (e.g. QBE, Allianz) offer management liability policies that cover defence costs for directors and officers.

 Need a clear costs estimate?
 Contact Astris Law on (07) 3519 5616.
-We provide upfront pricing and flexible fee arrangements for Brisbane businesses.
+We scope the work properly and price it upfront, so you know your legal spend before you commit.
 See our commercial law, litigation and outsourced general counsel services.

 Share